gamblevore/speedie/README.md

 Honestly... the only reason to use Speedie right now, is if you find it interesting or fun.

+Becoming a contributor could be a great way to add programming concepts to a new language.
+Assuming they fit with the overall existing feature set and have efficient implementations.

 # General Features #
 * Object-oriented programming model